What Recovery Means for Big Basin and Santa Cruz Redwoods

 What’s happened to wildlife?
 What might have been lost?
 What might have survived?

-Recent reporting confirmed that wildlife has already returned to Big Basin.
+Early reporting confirmed that wildlife was already returning to Big Basin.
 And reports from post-fire areas elsewhere in California have been very positive for wildlife: they do bounce back, they do survive.
 This isn’t their first wildfire and won’t be their last.

 We are concerned about some important species that rely on coast redwoods to thrive.
 The marbled murrelet is a seabird, but loves the cool canopies of redwoods for its nesting.
 The murrelet is endangered, and efforts to account for their numbers, much less protect them, may have been significantly curtailed by these wildfires.

 What’s happened to other forests in the region?

 The August wildfires in the Santa Cruz Mountains burned more than 86,000 acres, including forests at well-known parks such as Big Basin, Butano, and Henry Cowell state parks.
 The damage and impacts will differ from park to park, and the heart of the fire was at Big Basin.
 But the fires, including spot fires, have hit other private forest lands, including San Vicente Redwoods, a forest partnership Sempervirens Fund manages with POST, Land Trust of Santa Cruz County, and Save the Redwoods League.
 That fire was also present in the adjacent Cotoni-Coast Dairies National Monument, inland from Davenport.

 The effects on the bioregion as a whole won’t be evident for years and maybe decades to come, but redwoods are remarkably resistant and actually thrive in the aftermath of fire.
 The immediate impacts will be on the loss of other plant species, such as Douglas fir and tan oak, and on damage to root systems and loss of infrastructure, including important fire-fighting resources such as water tanks and water lines that have melted.